ftherrien/p2ptrans/docs/source/interfaces.rst

 	     p2pint -u newoutdir -m

-	  The -m option used in concert with the -u option will use (-u) the parameters found in ``newoutdir`` and run the distance minimization (-m) on them.
+	  The -m option used in concert with the -u option will use (`-u`) the parameters found in ``newoutdir`` and run the distance minimization (`-m`) on them.
 This will yield exactly the same results as the previous command.

-The calculation should less tha hour on a modern computer (18 min on 4-core Intel Core i7).
+The calculation should less than hour on a modern computer (9 min on 4-core Intel Core i7).
 If you are on a cluster, you can simply put the previous line in a submission script. p2ptrans is parallelized with OpenMP; it will automatically use all the cores in one node but cannot use multiple nodes.

 .. tip:: I like to monitor the progress of the calculation using